PolySync/oscc/firmware/common/libs/mcp_can/README.md

 <br>
 ## 4. Get CAN ID

-When some data arrive, you can use the following function to get the CAN ID of the "send" node.
+When some data arrives, you can use the following function to get the CAN ID of the "send" node.

     INT32U MCP_CAN::getCanId(void);